Emotion Engine

 The Emotion Engine is a central processing unit developed and manufactured by Sony Computer Entertainment and Toshiba for use in the PlayStation 2 video game console.
-It was also used in early PlayStation 3 models sold in Japan and North America (Model Numbers CECHAxx & CECHBxx) to provide PlayStation 2 game support.
+It was also used in early PlayStation 3 models sold in Japan and North America (CECHAxx & CECHBxx) to provide PlayStation 2 game support.
 Mass production of the Emotion Engine began in 1999 and ended in late 2012 with the discontinuation of the PlayStation 2.